What Is Liability Car Insurance?

-Like your driver’s license, liability car insurance is one of the basic requirements for being a motorist.
-If you’re going to drive, you’re going to need it.
+Like your driver’s license, liability car insurance is one of the basic requirements for being a licensed driver.
+If you’re going to operate a vehicle, you’re going to need it.

 If you’re not averse to risk, own few assets, or can afford to pay tens of thousands of dollars to cover your own injuries and damages, a liability policy may be the only coverage you need.
 But for drivers who want more than the bare minimum coverage, liability insurance is the foundation for a more complete auto policy with multiple types of coverage.